Hospice of the Plains -

 Bringing death out into the open and making sickness and loss a time of sharing and remembrance is difficult.
 And while the hospice experience may not be for everyone, those who choose hospice find the specialness of caring for a loved one and the richness of sharing memories of youth, trials, and joys a rewarding experience never to be forgotten.

 Hospice of the Plains

-Hospice of the Plains, established in Wray, CO was licensed by the State October 2, 1996 and Medicare certified November 8, 1996.
-In 2000 after the closing of the hospice in Sterling, CO, a satellite Sterling Hospice of the Plains office was established and licensed October 2, 2000.
-Presently Hospice of the Plains serves Logan, Morgan, Phillips, Sedgwick, Washington and Yuma Counties plus the eastern border of Weld and northern border of Kit Carson Counties.
+Hospice of the Plains, established in Wray, CO, was licensed by the State on October 2, 1996, and Medicare certified on November 8, 1996.
+In 2000 after closing the hospice in Sterling, CO, a satellite Sterling Hospice of the Plains office was established and licensed on October 2, 2000.
+Presently Hospice of the Plains serves Logan, Morgan, Phillips, Sedgwick, Washington, and Yuma Counties, plus the eastern border of Weld and the northern border of Kit Carson Counties.